da-luce/ghostow/README.md

 <img src="./media/ghostow-logo.png" alt="Description" height="60" />
 </h1>

-ghostow is a modern alternative to [GNU Stow](https://www.gnu.org/software/stow/), built in Go, with additional features.
+`ghostow` is a modern alternative to [GNU Stow](https://www.gnu.org/software/stow/), built in Go.
+It manages symbolic links across directories, making it ideal for organizing dotfiles, scripts, or any structured file collections.
+Like its namesake, `ghostow` works quietly in the background, linking your files exactly where they need to be—your very own ghost in the machine. 👻

 Much like with stow, there are two primary directories involved:

 * Source Directory: This is the directory where your files (such as configuration files, scripts, etc.) reside.
 A `ghostow.toml` file must be present to document the fact that `ghostow` is managing this directory.
 * Target Directory: This is where the symlinks will point to.
 The files in the target directory are what the symlinks in the source directory will reference.

-Dotfile possession made easy... 👻

 | **Command** | **Description**                                                        |
 | ----------- | ---------------------------------------------------------------------- |